Chris Lintott: Galaxy Zoo and The Zooniverse

-Chris Lintott is the co-founder, along with Kevin Schawinski, of Galaxy Zoo, an online crowdsourcing project where members of the public can volunteer their time to assist in classifying over a million galaxies.(e.g.) Lintott stated when commenting on GZ: "One advantage is that you get to see parts of space that have never been seen before.
+Lintott is the co-founder, along with Kevin Schawinski, of Galaxy Zoo, an online crowdsourcing project where members of the public can volunteer their time to assist in classifying over a million galaxies.(e.g.) Lintott stated when commenting on GZ: "One advantage is that you get to see parts of space that have never been seen before.
 These images were taken by a robotic telescope and processed automatically, so the odds are that when you log on, that first galaxy you see will be one that no human has seen before."
 This was confirmed by Schawinski: "Most of these galaxies have been photographed by a robotic telescope, and then processed by computer.
 So this is the first time they will have been seen by human eyes."

-Lintott is the principal investigator (P.I.) for the citizen science web portal Zooniverse.
+Lintott was the principal investigator (P.I.) of the Zooniverse citizen science platform for over 15 years.
 Quoting from the Zooniverse Team page: "Astronomer and founder of both Galaxy Zoo and the Zooniverse that grew from it, Chris is interested in how galaxies form and evolve, how citizen science can change the world".
 Lintott is also the chair of the Citizen Science Alliance, the organisation that produces, maintains and develops The Zooniverse.

 Books

-In October 2006, Chris Lintott, Patrick Moore and Brian May co-authored a book entitled Bang! – The Complete History of the Universe, which was produced by Canopus Books and published by Carlton Books on 23 October 2006.
+In October 2006, Lintott, Patrick Moore and Brian May co-authored a book entitled Bang! – The Complete History of the Universe, which was produced by Canopus Books and published by Carlton Books on 23 October 2006.
 It has been translated into 13 languages and has appeared in paperback.
 As suggested by the title, the illustrated book is a history of the Universe from the Big Bang to its eventual predicted end.
 It is aimed at a popular science audience and claims to make its subject matter easily comprehensible to readers without any knowledge of astronomy.

-In October 2012, Brian May, Patrick Moore and Chris Lintott co-authored a book entitled The Cosmic Tourist: The 100 Most Awe-inspiring Destinations in the Universe.
+In October 2012, Lintott, Moore and May co-authored a book entitled The Cosmic Tourist: The 100 Most Awe-inspiring Destinations in the Universe.
 On the book's PR page, it is stated: "Take your seats for the greatest tour ever – one that encompasses no less than the whole of the Universe."

-Chris Lintott's book, The Crowd and the Cosmos: Adventures in the Zooniverse was released in 2019.
+Lintott's book, The Crowd and the Cosmos: Adventures in the Zooniverse was released in 2019.